WFCD/warframe-rewards-evaluator/README.md

 > Focus on your plat!

-Ever had the issue that you don't know which relic reward to pick? **Never again!**
+Ever had the issue that you don't know which relic reward to pick?
+How much is it worth?
+Are people buying it? **Never again!**

 This software gives you a possibility to automatically view your reward's current statistics and helps you decide what to pick.